tari-labs/tari-university/src/cryptography/r1cs-bulletproofs/mainreport.md

-### R1CS Definition for zk-SNARKs
+### R1CS Definition for zk&#8209;SNARKs

-The use of arithmetic circuits and R1CS are more naturally applied to zkSNARKs, and these are  implemented in cryptocurrencies such as Zerocoin and Zcash, see [[1]].
+The use of arithmetic circuits and R1CS are more naturally applied to zk&#8209;SNARKs, and these are  implemented in cryptocurrencies such as Zerocoin and Zcash, see [[1]].
-In order to illustrate the simplicity of this concept, a definition of an R1CS as it applies to zk-SNARKs is provided in this paragraph, taken from [[11]].
+In order to illustrate the simplicity of this concept, a definition of an R1CS as it applies to zk&#8209;SNARKs is provided in this paragraph, taken from [[11]].

 An R1CS is a sequence of groups of three vectors ${ \bf{a_L}}, { \bf{a_R}}, { \bf{a_O}} ,$ and the
 solution to an R1CS is a vector ${ \bf{s}}$ that satisfies the equation: